dsbowen/Hemlock/docs_md/tutorial/validate.md

             terminal=True
         )
     )

-@V.register
-def date_format(inpt):
-    try:
-        # try to convert to a datetime object
-        datetime.strptime(inpt.response, '%m/%d/%Y')
-    except:
-        # if this fails, the participant entered an invalid response
-        return '<p>Format your date of birth as mm/dd/yyyy.</p>'
 ```

+!!! tip "Tips for adding validation to your survey"
+    1. We can add a blank option `''` to the gender select question and use `validate=V.require()` to require participants to select `'Male'`, `'Female'`, or `'Other'`.
+    2. For the input questions (date of birth, number of children, income level), use native HTML validation, `required=True`.
+    3. For questions that ask you to select one choice (gender, primary wage earner), use `validate=V.require()`.
+    4. For questions that ask you to select at least one choice (race), use `validate=V.min_len(1)`.
+This means, 'select a minimum of 1 choice'.

-Run the app again and try to continue past the demographics page; enter an invalid date of birth, leave some questions blank, and see your validation at work.
+Run the app again.
+Try to continue past the demographics page without filling in some of the questions, and see your validation at work!

-## Multiple validate functions
+!!! tip "Multiple validate functions"

-You can attach multiple validation functions by setting `validate` to a list of functions.
-Validate functions run in the order in which you add them, stopping with the first validate function which returns an error.
-Try adding `require` to the date of birth question by changing `validate=V.date_format()` to `validate=[V.require(), V.date_format()]`.
+    You can attach multiple validation functions to a page or question by setting `validate` to a list of functions.
+Validate functions run in the order in which you add them, stopping with the first validate function that returns an error.

-Run your app and leave the date of birth empty.
-The error message will be, `'Please respond to this question.'`.
-Enter an invalid date of birth.
-The error message will be `'Format your date of birth as mm/dd/yyyy.'`.

 ## Summary